-Multiple rockets fired from Ethiopia's northern Tigray region hit the capital of neighboring Eritrea on Saturday, five diplomats have said, as the conflict between government forces and a separatist group spilled beyond Ethiopia's borders.
+Multiple rockets fired from Ethiopia's northern Tigray region hit the capital of neighboring Eritrea on Saturday, five diplomats have said, as the conflict between federal and regional government forces of the Northern Tigray province spilled beyond Ethiopia's borders.

 At least two of the rockets hit the Asmara airport on Saturday evening, three of the diplomats said.

 However, the United States embassy contradicted those reports, saying there were "no indications the airport was struck."

 Nevertheless, it did confirm reports of "a series of loud noises" in the vicinity and told US citizens in Eritrea to remain in their homes on Sunday.

 The leader of Ethiopia's Tigray region confirmed the rocket attack to Reuters.
 President Debretsion Gebremichael added that his forces have been fighting Eritrean forces "on several fronts" for the past few days.